 Each member of the Executive Team of Driftwood Hospitality Management averages 20 years of hotel experience and has a focus in the major aspects of hotel operations:

-David Buddemeyer, Principal and President of Driftwood Hospitality Management, LLC, is a hospitality veteran who has successfully facilitated the financial turnaround and growth of several multi-dimensional hotel companies.
+David Buddemeyer, Principal and President of Driftwood Hospitality Management, LLC and a senior officer of Driftwood Capital, is a hospitality veteran who has successfully facilitated the financial turnaround and growth of several multi-dimensional hotel companies.
 Before launching Driftwood, Mr. Buddemeyer served as Chairman and CEO of Servico Hotels and Resorts, a NYSE hotel company.
 During his eight-year tenure as the company’s Executive Vice President, which began in 1990, he was responsible for all facets of Servico’s operations.
-Under Mr. Buddemeyer’s leadership, the company grew from 28 hotels to 140 hotels and from $42M to $520M in sales, with EBITDA growing at a compound annual rate of 41%, from $16M to $180M.
+Under Mr. Buddemeyer’s leadership, the company grew from 28 hotels to 140 hotels and from $42M to $650M in sales, with EBITDA growing at a compound annual rate of 41%, from $16M to $280M.
 In December 1998, Servico merged with another hotel company, bringing the organization’s portfolio to 180 hotels and more than 30,000 rooms.
 Upon the successful completion of this merger, Mr. Buddemeyer – along with several of his executive team members – left to launch Driftwood Hospitality Management, LLC.
 Prior to Servico, Mr. Buddemeyer served as Vice President of Operations for Prime Hospitality.

 Michael Diaz has served as Chief Operating Officer of Driftwood Hospitality Management, LLC since the company’s launch in 1998.
 In this position, Mr. Diaz oversees Driftwood’s rapidly expanding global hotel portfolio and manages the company’s operations structure.
 He has been directly involved in the management of over 100 hotels including full-service hotels and resorts and select service assets.
 Mr. Diaz began his hotel career at Servico, Inc. in 1993, serving roles in operations, acquisitions and projects, and purchasing.
 Mr. Diaz managed numerous successful renovations and hotel developments, after which he assumed the position of Executive Vice President of Administration, overseeing the legal, human resource and risk management functions for the company.
 During his tenure at Servico, Inc., the company grew from 32 hotels in 1993 to 140 hotels in 1998.
 Mr. Diaz was instrumental in executing Servico’s merger with another leading hotel company and upon completion, he left the company to form Driftwood.